 Contact: Walter Rapetski - firstname.lastname@example.org

-The objective of this club is to stimulate greater interest and development in the hospitality industry within the members of the organization and students in the Hotel Restaurant Management curriculum.
+The objective of this club is to stimulate greater interest and development in the hospitality industry among the members of the organization and students in the Hotel Restaurant Management curriculum.

 Contact: Candace Crump - email@example.com